Driving in France

 Image by Mike McBey

-Driving in France rules, tips & places to stay
+Driving in France rules, tips & advice

 For anyone planning a European road trip this website, will prove very valuable to you.
-We tell you what you need to know to avoid the pitfalls, we point out the legal requirements for driving in France and beyond, as well as providing lots of free information, hints & tips.
+We'll show you what you need to know and do, to successfully drive your car in France.

 Whether you are planning short trips in and around Paris or driving huge distances across the length and breadth of France - through the beautiful countryside - then this website is what you need It should prove useful to both first timers and experienced travellers alike.